Menu

-So far, we have focused on summarising the text and background knowledge.
+So far, we have focused on: summarising the text, scanning, facts and opinions, and background knowledge.

 Using our background knowledge (our own real life experiences, things we've read and things we've seen) helps us to put ourselves in the shoes of the character and understand the text better.
 We can infer more meaning by using our own experiences.